Elmer G. Osterhoudt

 Osterhoudt Foothill Blvd

-In 1928 Elmer moved to Brooklyn Township, in Alameda County, Oakland, California.
-He moved the radio shop to 5809 Foothill Boulevard, then to 5805 Foothill Boulevard.
+In 1928 Elmer moved into a brand new house on 28th street in Oakland, California (Brooklyn Township, in Alameda County).
+The radio shop was either at 5809 Foothill Boulevard and then moved to 5805 Foothill Boulevard, or the 5809 address above is a misprint.
 The Foothill Boulevard addresses are now a Walgreens.
 Whatever buildings were there in 1928 are long gone.

 Notice Cyril's address is 510 28th Street.
 Cyril and Leona rented apartment number 3 at this address and lived there with two of Leona's brothers, Virgil and Frank Peer, as well as their own children, Everet and Raymond.
 So what is the Kingsley Circle address?
 It's a one bedroom apartment in a building that was built in 1924, so it was quite new at the time.